M. C. Burton Jr.: Medical school and semi-pro basketball

 Burton graduated from medical school in 1963 and accepted an internship in Grand Rapids, Michigan, where he supplemented his income by playing for the Grand Rapids Tackers of the MPBL.
 In 1964, Burton was inducted into the U.S. Navy.
 He was stationed at the Great Lakes Naval Training Center, where he was permitted to play the 1964–65 season for the Grand Rapids Tackers in the newly formed North American Basketball League ("NABL").

-Burton's Naval duties prevented him from playing in the 1965–66 season, but he returned to the Tackers from 1966–1969.
+Burton's Naval duties prevented him from playing in the 1965–66 season, but he returned to the Tackers from 1966 to 1969.
 During the 1967–68 season, he led the Tackers to the NABL championship, led the league in rebounds, was third in scoring, and was selected as the NABL's Most Valuable Player.

 Medical practice

 After the 1968–69 NABL season, Burton ended his semi-pro basketball career and opened a medical practice in Grand Rapids, Michigan, specializing in obstetrics, gynecology, and infertility.

 Burton is a lecturer at schools, where he encourages students not to place all their eggs in the sports basket.
 He notes:"Kids need more varied role models. … [E]verybody goes out and buys a $180 pair of Reeboks and thinks that is what is going to happen to them.
 Instead, maybe they should buy the old $30 pair of tennis shoes and two books by Hemingway or someone else just in case things don't work out.
 You can have two dreams.
 Politics, education, the science fields, the computer age is here – there are so many dreams that these kids can have."

 Burton currently works at the Phoenix Indian Medical Center in Phoenix, Arizona as director of the ambulatory surgical center.
 He also maintains a practice in obstetrics and gynecology in Phoenix.